tsukuba-mas/soba/README.md

-# belop-echo-chamber
+# SOBA: Simulator for Opinions-Beliefs interactions between Agents

-This is the simulator of agent-based models which focus on opinions-beliefs alignments through values.
+This is the simulator of agent-based models which focus on opinions-beliefs interactions through values.

 ## Requirements
 [Nim](https://nim-lang.org/) 2.0.0 or later and gcc.